 "Precisely.
 Dr. Mazatl is only thinking about short-term problems.
 He has not considered what will happen over the long-term.
 And that is the real problem that you need to solve.
-If you can solve that then your Nehemiah IV probes can accomplish their goal.
+If you can solve that then your Nehemiah IV probes will last forever.
 If you fail to solve it then they are doomed."